-An unsteady multi-step ice accretion method coupled with a fully unsteady collection efficiency approach is used here to aid in predicting ice shapes over an airfoil oscillating in an unsteady flowfield.
+An unsteady multi-step ice accretion method coupled with a fully unsteady collection efficiency approach is used here oversee the feasibility of predicting ice shapes over an airfoil oscillating in an unsteady flow field.
+Experiments from the NASA Glenn IRT were used for comparisons of ice shapes.
 The aerodynamics of the airfoil is modelled using an unsteady time accurate approach.
-The supercooled water droplets are transported within the unsteady flowfield and the airfoils moving boundaries are supported within the Lagrangian based particle tracking.
+The super-cooled water droplets are transported within the unsteady flow field and the airfoils moving boundaries are supported within the Lagrangian based particle tracking.
 The local solution of the unsteady Stefan problem was used to capture the complex experimental ice shapes.
 Ice shapes are then subject to a computational aeroacoustic analysis using the permeable-surface Ffowcs-Williams-Hawkings formulation.
-Experiments for the NASA Glenn IRT were used for comparisons of ice shapes.
+The acoustic signals produced from the varying ice structures can then be characterized into two distinct categories; glaze ice noise signals and rime ice noise signals.
 Overall some conclusions from this work can be drawn as follows:

-- The fully unsteady collection efficiency approach used to ensure unsteady aerodynamic effects are imposed on the supercooled water droplet trajectories helps predicts ice shapes very close to the experimental data and especially for mixed rime-glaze ice double-horn ice structures. - The contrast in the effect the ice structure has on the performance characteristics is observed, and mixed rimeglaze ice double-horn ice structure displays severe degradation in performance and the occurrence of premature on-set stall.
+1) The fully unsteady collection efficiency approach used to ensure unsteady aerodynamic effects are imposed on the super-cooled water droplet trajectories helps predict ice shapes very close to the experimental data and especially for mixed rime-glaze ice double-horn ice structures.

+- The contrast in the effect the ice structure has on the performance characteristics is observed, and mixed rime-glaze ice double-horn ice structure displays severe degradation in performance and the occurrence of premature on-set stall. - 3) The acoustic analysis shows definite scope for the use of computational aeroacoustics to help detect and characterize different types of ice formation in real-time for ice detection warning systems as the different glaze and rime ice structures produce recognizably different noise signatures.